danilotorchio/node-ts-server/README.md

 export class Server extends ServerLoader {

   start() {
-    super.startHttpServer(); // You can optionally pass a callback function to be executed after the server starts.
+    super.startHttpServer(); // You can optionally pass a callback function.
   }
 }
 ```